STOP PRESS: Elmbridge council approve Clouds Hill Farm planning application. More below.

 We are a not-for-profit company run by local residents who are committed to maintaining and improving the quality of life in our village and its surrounding areas.
 Our focus is on initiatives to do with planning, roads, flooding and a “green” Oxshott as well as supporting litter picking, community speed watch and other local activities.
 We are totally non-sectarian and non-political, and seek to represent the whole of Oxshott.
 You can read more about our company here.

-Further Updates on development in the Green Belt: Please see our Green Belt Page here.
+For updates on development in the Green Belt: Please see our Green Belt Page

 Latest News